Hey cyclist!

 • Intermediate thermal shirt

-• Essential accessories: gloves, shoe covers, neck gaiter, and under helmet
+• Essential accessories: gloves, shoe covers, neck warmer, and under helmet

 What do you need besides clothing to cycle in winter?

-It is not enough just to dress well: you also need the right accessories to cycle safely.
+It’s not enough to just dress well: you also need the right accessories to cycle safely.

 How to protect your bike from cold and salt

-Salt and winter moisture can ruin your bike.
-After each ride:
+Salt and winter humidity can ruin your bike.
+After every ride:

 • Carefully clean the drivetrain and metal components.

-• Lubricate the chain with "wet" oils, specifically for wet conditions.
+• Lubricate the chain with "wet" oils, specific for humid conditions.

 • Check brakes and tires more often than usual.

-Now that you know how to face the cold, discover our entire selection of winter cycling clothing and accessories on Ciclimattio.com!
+Now that you know how to tackle the cold, discover all our selection of clothing and accessories for winter cycling at Ciclimattio.com!

 Qualunque sia la tua scelta, con Findomestic puoi farla a rate.